The world’s most remote towns where people still live

 La Rinconada, Peru

 Even though the town is extremely poor, the economy relies on the unregulated gold mines that are carved into the mountainside.
-Miners work through the month without any pay but can take home as much ore as they can carry after their last shift.
+Miners work through the month without any pay and then reportedly for themselves for around a week when they are allowed to keep any gold they extract.

 Migingo Island, Lake Victoria, Africa

 Lake Victoria is the largest lake in Africa and is home to one of the most isolated communities on Earth, Migingo Island.
-With a reported population of over 500 people, made up mostly of fisherman crammed into less than 22,000 square feet, the island is far from paradise.
+With a reported population of around 1,000 people, made up mostly of fisherman crammed into less than 22,000 square feet, the island is far from paradise.
+It is also at the centre of a territorial dispute between Kenya and Uganda.

 Migingo Island, Lake Victoria, Africa